rbisdorff/Digraph3/docSphinx/tutorial.rst

       standard difference deviation : 39.02
     ...

-A (potentially ranked) colored heat map with 5 color levels is also provided:
+A (potentially ranked) colored heat map with 5 color levels is also provided.

     >>> t.showHTMLPerformanceHeatmap(colorLevels=5,Ranked=False)